runicscribe/worldbuilding-docs/schizotech/fae.md

 ### Changelings and Foundlings

-Changeling - Fae 'raised' (often unknowingly) by humans Foundling - Human raised by fae
+Changeling - Fae 'raised' (often unknowingly) by humans Foundling - Human raised by fae.
+See also: Goblin King.

 ## Yokai